EvidentSecurity/esp-sdk-ruby/docs/StatComplianceControlsApi.md

 api_instance = ESP::StatComplianceControlsApi.new

-stat_id = 56 # Integer | The ID of the stat to retrieve compliance control stats for
+stat_id = 56 # Integer | The ID of the stat to retrieve compliance control statistics for

 opts = {
+  include: "include_example", # String | Related objects that can be included in the response:  compliance_control, stat See Including Objects for more information.
+  filter: {'key' => "filter_example"}, # Hash<String, String> | Filter Params for Searching.
+Equality Searchable Attributes: [stat_id, type_id]
-  page: "{:number=>1,+:size=>20}", # String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
+  page: "{:number=>1,+:size=>20}" # String | Page Number and Page Size.
+Number is the page number of the collection to return, size is the number of items to return per page.
-  include: "include_example" # String | Related objects that can be included in the response:  compliance_control, stat See Including Objects for more information.
 }

 begin
-  #Stats for compliance controls
+  #Statistics for compliance controls
   result = api_instance.list_for_stat(stat_id, opts)
   p result
 rescue ESP::ApiError => e